-It is a peer-led volunteer phone service, which means every person working on Helpline has a lived experience of mental health issues.
-This may be as someone with their own personal experience, or someone who cares for a family member or friend with mental health issues.
+Helpline is a peer-led volunteer phone service, which means every person working on Helpline has a lived experience of mental health issues.

 Helpline volunteers complete a four-hour shift on a day and time of their choosing, once a week or once a fortnight.
 Shifts are either 9am-1pm, 1-5pm or 5-9pm.

 While on shift, Helpline volunteers assist callers in navigating the mental health system and provide emotional support and information about the services available to people experiencing mental health issues, as well as their family and friends.

 Volunteers also make outgoing calls to referred individuals.
 In these they offer follow-up phone calls and therapeutic conversations, provide additional support alongside other mental health services where suitable and promote social connection and community engagement.

 Helpline has two volunteer intakes per year (February-March and August-September).
 This intake process involves several stages including an phone screen, a group interview and initial training.